-Using a TENS Unit for muscle pain relief is extremely simple.
+Using a TENS Unit for muscle pain relief is extremely simple:

-TENS Therapy with Other Pain Treatment Options
+Can TENS Therapy be Used with Other Pain Treatment Options?